bufbuild-ru/docs/docs/subscription/manage/index.md

 ## Registry settings page

+::: tip Note
-::: tip You must be the owner of the organization to manage its registry.
+You must be the owner of the organization to manage its registry.
 :::

 Navigate to your organizations registry settings: